SadeghHayeri/Mili/README.md

 [[notification sample]]

-In addittonal you can set more than one login info (for example your close friend password) for Mili, every time Mili try using random user! (yes! you can set **share percentage** too)
+In additional you can set more than one login info (for example your close friend password) for Mili, every time Mili try using random user! (yes! you can set **share percentage** too)

 Example: